edianibarrola/asciitizer/README.md

 How to use:

+type pip install Pillow in the terminal, then when it finishes, type pipinstall numpy.

 place your input image wherever the python file is. ( if you're using gitpod, just upload it in ) Change the upload image name to 'test.png'  (there is one already there as an example. you need to replace it.)